steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 calculate the receiver signal strength (received power) in our model.
 In this case, we have chosen a ``FixedRssLossModel`` which sets the received power to a fixed value regardless of the position the nodes have.
-This fixed value is set to -93 dBm, but we can modify through argument parsing.
-With these settings we create our WiFi PHY layer and channel by doing ``wifiPhy.SetChannel (wifiChannel.Create ());``.
+This fixed value is set to -93 dBm, but we can modify it through argument parsing.
+With these settings, we create our WiFi PHY layer channel by doing ``wifiPhy.SetChannel (wifiChannel.Create ());``.
 If you want to read more about how the helpers are implemented, you can check the `Yans description <http://cutebugs.net/files/wns2-yans.pdf>`_ for further details.